SimplexCC/sell-docs/source/includes/_api-types.md

 ### MoneyAmount ###

-An integer, representing amounts of money of a certain currency, be it crypto or fiat.
+An integer representing amounts of money of a certain currency, be it crypto or fiat.

 The integer counts _millionths of a whole currency unit_.

 <aside class="notice">
-An amount of 100.0 (a hundred "somethings") is represented as 100000000 (one hundred million), while a value of 30000 (thirty thousand) represents the amount 0.03.
+An amount of 100.0 (a hundred "somethings") is represented as the integer 100,000,000 (one hundred million), while the integer 30,000 (thirty thousand) represents the amount 0.03 of "something".
 </aside>

 ### CryptoAddr ###

-A string, representing a crypto address.
+A string representing a crypto address.

 ### Addr ###